 A notable difference with their male counterparts however, is that men have the freedom to leave the compound as a single person.
 For women, this is typically not the case.
 Taxi drivers will rarely transport single females (women are unable to drive in KSA) and sightseeing as a single female can be equally problematic due to KSA gender segregation.

 What about clothing?
-Although women are often concerned about dress restrictions, within the compound they typically have the freedom to wear whatever they want; although, upon leaving the compound they must cover everything between the neck, ankles and wrists (including hair).
+Although women are often concerned about dress restrictions when relocating to Saudi Arabia, within the compound they typically have the freedom to wear whatever they want; although, upon leaving the compound they must cover everything between the neck, ankles and wrists (including hair).
 Dress considerations are not female specific however as men must also dress modestly and cannot reveal anything above the knees or elbows.

 During our intercultural training programmes, we inevitably spend time on the ‘don’ts’ and find that once people are aware of these expectations then they usually have very no issues in following them.